strimzi/strimzi-ui/docs/Test.md

 - `client/Groups`
 - `client/Panels`

+### Server Testing

+The strimzi-ui server should be tested from outside the server - like how a user would use it.
+It should be behaviourally driven using _Jest_ and _Cucumber_ to talk to each enpoint and check that the response received is correct.
+The test code for the server is in the `server/test` directory.

 ### End to End testing

 End to End tests should exercise a user scenario - focus on the behaviour a